 Mask / Face Covering Guidelines

-As we move forward to transition into a new phase of delivering safe care alongside COVID-19, we are updating masking guidelines to better align with local community transmission levels.
+As we move forward to transition into a new phase of delivering safe care alongside COVID-19, our masking guidelines will be aligned with local community transmission levels.

 Levels may be Low/Moderate, Substantial or High.

-- Masking is required at all UnityPoint Health facilities for patients, visitors and team members.
+- Masking is optional at all area UnityPoint Health facilities for most patients, visitors and fully vaccinated team members.

-- All visitors/support people must be in good health
+- All visitors/support people must be in good health.
+Please follow the self-screening guidelines provided upon entry.

 Please note: If/when community levels change, we will appropriately amend the masking requirement.